Living in Manchester

 Living in Manchester — lifestyle and amenities

-Manchester is a large city in North West with a population of around 558,313.
-As a major urban centre, it provides a full range of amenities including shops, restaurants, leisure facilities, and cultural venues.
+Manchester is a large parish in North West with a population of around 558,313.
+The area has a good range of local amenities including shops, restaurants, and leisure facilities.

 Who lives in Manchester?
 The affordable property prices make this area popular with first-time buyers, young families, and those looking for better value.
 It often attracts buyers priced out of more expensive neighbouring areas.